-With just holes drilled into a board, I could spell out anything I wanted, and use colorful yarn to wrap through the holes.
-A totally crafin’, knit-inspired wall art that only takes a drill to make!
+With just holes drilled into a board, I could spell out anything I wanted and use colorful yarn to wrap through the wood holes.
+A totally crafin’, knitted art piece that only takes a drill make!

 Flip Through the SlideShare

 Craftin’ is like THERAPY, ain’t it?

 Most people may not get it.
 I know…..sometimes you can be too clever that only yourself gets the joke.
 LOL.
 Hopeful you get it!

 It’s now hanging up in my colorful basement office recently.

 How To Make This Yarn Wall Art: